Ian Schrager: Morgans Hotel Group

-Delano Hotel & Mondrian Hotel: Urban resort
+Schrager stayed in the hotel business and went solo after he lost his partner Steve Rubell, who died of early exposure to AIDS on July 25, 1989.
 Schrager is also credited with inventing the "urban resort" concept with his Delano Hotel in Miami and Mondrian Hotel in West Hollywood, also designed by Starck.

-Hudson Hotel et al.: Hotel as lifestyle

-These were followed by the Hudson Hotel in New York, where he fully realized his concept "hotel as lifestyle" which he continued to refine, expanding to cities such as San Francisco with the Clift Hotel and London with St. Martins Lane Hotel and the Sanderson Hotel, all designed by the prolific Starck.
+These were followed by the Hudson Hotel in New York, where he fully realized his concept "hotel as lifestyle", which he continued to refine, expanding to cities such as San Francisco with the Clift Hotel and London with the St. Martins Lane Hotel and the Sanderson Hotel, all designed by the prolific Starck.

-Schrager stayed in the hotel business and went solo after he lost his partner Steve Rubell, who died of early exposure to AIDS on July 25, 1989.

-NASDAQ: $MHG IPO

 In June 2005, Schrager sold most of his stake in Morgans Hotel Group.
 Despite stepping down as chair and CEO, he retained $4 million in consultant pay and perks through end of 2007.

-On Valentine's Day 2006, the namesake $MHG IPO'ed in a $360 million-target raise underwritten by Morgan Stanley, with Schrager cashing in his remaining 450,000 shares for another $9 million.
+On Valentine's Day 2006, the namesake $MHG received an initial public offereing of $360 million underwritten by Morgan Stanley, with Schrager cashing in his remaining 450,000 shares for another $9 million.
 Morgans Hotel Group was a publicly traded company on NASDAQ for over a decade.

-2005–present: Ian Schrager Company
+Ian Schrager Company

 The same year, he launched the Ian Schrager Company, which owns, develops and manages hotels, residential and mixed-use projects.

-Gramercy Park Hotel

 Since then, he has collaborated with Julian Schnabel to transform the Gramercy Park Hotel in New York City (which he no longer owns).
 Schrager has also built two residential properties: 40 Bond and 50 Gramercy Park North.
 40 Bond was designed by Swiss architects Herzog & de Meuron as their first residential project in America.

-PUBLIC Hotel

 Schrager has a new hotel brand, Public.
 Schrager's Public Hotel Chicago opened in 2011.
 It was Schrager's first new project as an independent hotelier since 2005, after selling Morgans Hotel Group.
 Schrager later sold the Chicago hotel in 2016 to Gaw Capital Partners, based in Hong Kong.
 On June 7, 2017, Schrager opened the 367-room Public Hotel New York, at 215 Chrystie Street in the Bowery district.
 Public Hotel New York claims to have the fastest hotel wi-fi in New York City, which is free.
 The idea behind Public New York is "luxury for all," charging an inexpensive rate for quality and service.
 Most recently, it was chosen as the location for the afterparty for Garden of Turkish Delights, the first solo show in New York by esteemed Turkish artist, Sarp Yavuz, in cooperation with Trotter and Sholer, an emerging fine art gallery in NYC’s Lower East Side.